County Kerry

 Site visited May 1999

 Before Caherdaniel we stopped of at Killarney, attractive busy town.
-Unfortunately, as far as tourists are concerned, it’s the "Yankee Dollar" that rules.
+Unfortunately, as far as tourists are concerned, its the "Yankee Dollar" that rules.

 So off we motored for the Ring of Kerry, word of advice, if you plan to travel the Ring with an outfit, then go clockwise.
 Dial wise we went just like the coaches and lorries.